pure-data/externals-howto/README.rst

 operations.
 After a *library* has been imported, all included *externals* have been loaded into memory and are available as objects.

-Pd supports two modes to import *libraries*:
+Pd supports a few ways to import *libraries*:

 -  via the command line-option “-lib my\_lib”

+-  by creating an object "declare -lib my\_lib"

 -  by creating an object “my\_lib”